alukosdev/ccsp/reference/glossary.md

 Used to detect, deflect, or in some manner counteract attempts at unauthorized use of information systems.

 Enticement vs. entrapment.
 The real term to be used should be "distract".
+==- Humanized Artificial Intelligence
+Incorporates emotional intelligence, cognitive learning and responses, and also expands to include social intelligence.
 ==-

 ## I